 What a Meal Plan Looks Like

-When I create a meal plan for the week, I keep Sunday open as a flex day.
+When I create a meal plan for the week, I make Sunday as a flex day.
 It’s the day I do my grocery shopping and planning for the next week.
 It’s also the day I use as a flex eating day, where I’ll eat leftovers or make something I skipped during the week because we decided to go out to eat.

 Here is what one of my celiac disease meal plans looks like:

-You can download this exact gluten-free meal plan, complete with all recipes and a grocery shopping list, when you complete the following form:Click here to download this exact meal plan to your device.
+You can download this gluten-free meal plan, complete with all recipes and a grocery shopping list, when you complete the following form:Click here to download this exact meal plan to your device.

 For more meal planning tips, please read my article How to Never Run Out of Meal Ideas – Meal Planning 101.